Carabouille/Alarm_Clock_dawn_simulator/README.md

 - Control all the Leds in my bedroom
 - and more.....

-I really can't wait to start my project, develop my skills and learn so much!
+I really can't wait to build my project, develop my skills and learn so much!
 I'm gonna give the best version of myself to be proud of my alarm clocks and I also hope that I will have the chance to go to Shenzen to meet other hardware fans!
 Kind regards, your French friend, Florian "Carabouille" CHARLES :))

 # Zine page
 The better way to describe my project is with a poster who talks about it!